Should You Be Thinking of Digital Marketing for Artists Now?

 - Easy ways to get referrals and lots more

 The Personal Storytelling for Artists and Creatives course is a powerful tool.
 Your stories start conversations about you and your art when you aren’t there.
 Whether you want to get into a gallery, school, show, or museum, someone must open doors for you.
-When they love your art, and your story, they’re set to help you.
+When they love your art and your story, they’re set to help you.

 Coaching for Artists and Creatives

 Sometimes you need to talk through your digital marketing for artists options.
 That includes working through decisions and how to implement your plans.
-I can assist you and I’m flexible.
+I can assist you, and I’m flexible.

-I have one goal in working one-on-one with artists.
+I have one goal to work one-on-one with artists.
 That is to help them determine where they are going first.
 And then to figure out how to get there.
 You might need practical advice on what to do now.
 Or, it could be a need for specific help in fine-tuning a concept or tool.
 I’m ready and eager to help.
 Book a free call to explore your options with me.